##Using Counter Type Metric

 ##Cache Configuration

-, which means that the metric will be stored in memory without using Laravel's caching system.
+By default, the cache setting is set to null, which means that the metric will be stored in memory without using Laravel's caching system.
 This is suitable for simple setups or testing environments.

 ##Configuring Cache